Anomalous monism: Holism

 He asks us to then consider the attribution of a belief.
 We are seeking a good scientific theory of amorous relations.
 We ask ourselves if Thomas, who has recently been betrayed by his girlfriend Ffion, believes that it is possible that the relationship can continue.
 The way we can find out the answer to this question is simply by asking Thomas if he believes it is possible.
 Thomas says no. Does this authorize us to attribute to Thomas the belief that the relationship cannot continue?
 Of course not, since Thomas is probably angry and confuses his desire to break up with Ffion with his beliefs.
 So we ask him if he is angry with Ffion.
 He says that he is, but we cannot attribute to him the belief that the relationship can continue, because we don't really know if he's confusing his desires with his beliefs or vice versa.
 So now we ask Thomas if he will still retain the same opinion next month.
 Thomas pauses for a while and then says yes.
 At this point, we think we have a definitive confirmation of the fact that Thomas believes that the relation must be interrupted, since he reflected on the matter before answering.
 Just to be sure, we ask him what came to mind during that interval of reflection.
-Thomas answers that he thought of all the unhappy incidents between that took place between him and Ffion.
+Thomas answers that he thought of all the unhappy incidents that took place between him and Ffion.
 So we return to our original hypothesis on the basis that Thomas is angry and therefore confuses his desires and his beliefs.

 How can all this be formalized?
 At the beginning, we attributed the predicate "no" to Thomas as a direct response to our question.
 This is a physical predicate F. We can call the attribution of Thomas' belief that the relationship cannot continue m.
 From Fx, we cannot deduce mx.
 On the basis of the hypothesis that a person who is angry is not capable of examining their own opinions clearly, we asked Thomas if he was angry.
 We ascribed to him the mental predicate m1 and the physical predicate F1 (the answer "yes" to the question whether he is angry).
 Now, we can deduce m1 (the fact that he is angry) from F1.
 But from m1 and F1, we can deduce neither m (the fact that Thomas believes the relationship cannot continue) nor not m.
 So we continue by attributing the next physical predicate F2 (the positive answer to our question whether he will be of the same opinion in one month).